finpo/generator-ajs/readme.md

 mkdir my-new-project && cd $_
 ```

-Run `yo angular`, optionally passing an app name:
+Run `yo ajs`, optionally passing an app name:
 ```
-yo angular-jade-stylus --coffee --jade --stylus [app-name]
+yo ajs
 ```

-> You should add --jade and --stylus to enable jade / stylus template

-Run `grunt` for building and `grunt serve` for preview
+Run `grunt serve` for preview

+if you want run 2 project you can set port

+Run `grunt serve --port=9002` for use custom port ( port >= 9000 is better )

+Run `grunt build` for build production code

+you will find production code in dist folder

+## note : we will minify vendor js , if have any error , you can modify grunt file to disable .

 ## Generators